 That’s all there is to the Modified Soumak weave.
 Not only is this weave beautiful, but it’s also really easy to learn.

 There’s just one last tip to keep in mind.
 Your weave will always look cleaner and neater if it is tightly compacted.
 Again, every weaver has a different technique for compacting their weave, but this is the way that I do it.
-As I complete each single wrap, I gently nudge the wire into position so it lays snugly next to the previous weave, as shown below.
+As I complete each single wrap, I gently nudge the wire into position so it lays snugly next to the previous weave, as shown.

 I also stop weaving every few pattern repeats to push the weave together so it’s nicely compacted.
 This is particularly important when weaving around curves because the weave will naturally want to separate.